 The surname laubach was first found in Brunswick, where the name was closely identified in early mediaeval times with the feudal society which would become prominent throughout European history.
 Chronicles first mention Hans Laybel in Nickolsberg in 1414, and Peter Loeublin of Reutlingen in 1390.

-Important Dates for the laubach family
+Early History of the laubach family

 This web page shows only a small excerpt of our laubach research.
 Another 162 words (12 lines of text) covering the years 1646, 1711, 1716, and 1844 are included under the topic Early laubach History in all our PDF Extended History products and printed products wherever possible.